krestaino/bitprint/README.md

 # BitPrint

-**BitPrint** turns an [exported Bitwarden vault](https://help.bitwarden.com/article/export-your-data/) into a layout which is designed to be printed.
+**BitPrint** turns an [exported Bitwarden vault](https://help.bitwarden.com/article/export-your-data/) into a layout designed to be printed.
 Processing is handled client side.

 I would not recommend using this for personal use.
 I made this for myself, more as of a proof of concept rather than something meant to be shared.
 Always be cautious when dealing with your exported vault.